antarctica/packer-vm-templates/README.md

 ## Feedback

-Please log all feedback to the BAS Web and Applications Team:
+Please log all feedback to BAS Packer Templates project:

-* If you are a BAS/NERC staff member please use our [Jira project](https://jira.ceh.ac.uk/browse/BASWEB) with the *Project - Packer* component.
+* If you are a BAS/NERC staff member please use our [Jira project](https://jira.ceh.ac.uk/browse/BASPACK)
-* If you are external to BAS/NERC please email [basweb@bas.ac.uk](mailto:basweb@bas.ac.uk) to log feedback directly.
+* If you are external to BAS/NERC please email [webapps@bas.ac.uk](mailto:webapps@bas.ac.uk) to log feedback directly.

 ## Developing

 ### Project management

 The Project Maintainer for this project is: [Felix Fennell](mailto:felnne@bas.ac.uk) [1].

+[1] Please use the contact information in the *Feedback* section, rather than direct contact.

 ### Committing changes